Difference Between CIMA and CFA

 CIMA is the short form for the Chartered Institute of Management Accountant and the course offers training and degree pertaining to management accountancy and such other related subjects whereas CFA is the short form for Chartered financial analyst and this course is offered to professionals working in the field of finance and investment.

-If you want to understand business as a whole and want to have a big picture and also get a global recognition from one of the top most management accounting institutes in the world, then you should pursue CIMA.
-But if you want to pursue your career in core finance, investment banking and portfolio management, then CFA® is the right option for you.
-CFA® is a world class finance course designed to offer you mastery in variety of subjects.
+If you want to understand business as a whole and want to have a big picture and also get global recognition from one of the topmost management accounting institutes in the world, then you should pursue CIMA.
+But if you want to pursue your career in core finance, investment banking, and portfolio management, then CFA® is the right option for you.
+CFA® is a world-class finance course designed to offer you mastery in a variety of subjects.
 In a nutshell, both courses are equally good in terms of delivering value, but you need to know in which way you will take your career.